 - Bald Head Hike is 12.5 km return, a challenging walk, with outstanding views, that leads over Isthmus Hill to Flinders Peninsula and on to Limestone Head and Bald Head.
 The terrain is steep and difficult in sections.

 It is without a doubt one of the most ruggedly beautiful national parks I discovered on our travels.
 From every aspect and every angle, there is a view to simply die for!

 By Kathy Marris – 50 Shades of Age

 The Cape to Cape Track in West Australia’s Margaret River region is Australia’s longest coastal walk.
 The 135km long trail starts at Cape Naturaliste near the coastal town of Dunsborough and ends at the Cape Leeuwin Lighthouse, Australia’s most south-westerly point.

-The trail passes through the magnificent coastal and forest scenery of the southwest region, taking in most of Cape Leuwin Naturaliste National Park along the way.
-Highlights include the region’s rugged beaches and world class-surf breaks, impressive sea cliffs, towering Karri trees and seasonal wildflowers.
+The trail passes through the magnificent coastal and forest scenery of the southwest region, taking in most of Cape Leeuwin Naturaliste National Park along the way.
+Highlights include the region’s rugged beaches and world-class surf breaks, impressive sea cliffs, towering Karri trees, and seasonal wildflowers.

 Completing the trail from end to end takes between 5-7 days.
 The trail can easily be accessed from many of the carparks along the coastline and can be walked section by section.
 For multi-day hikers, the trail passes through caravan parks, towns and designated campsites that offer basic facilities such as water tanks.